top of page

 Philodendron hederaceum var. oxycardium (Philodendron scandens)

-Features and Benefits of Philodendron hederaceum var. oxycardium
+Key Features of Philodendron hederaceum var. oxycardium

 Philodendron hederaceum var. oxycardium Care Guide